rdkcentral/com.metrological.ui.Automotive/README.md

 Amount of milliseconds that need to be passed to start flagging recording as a hold; for drag / pinch / long hold

-##### distanceHorizontalSwipe
+##### swipeXTreshold

-Minimal amount of pixel one or more fingers need to travel before it's gets recognized as a horizontal swipe
+Minimal amount of pixel one or more fingers need to travel before it's gets recognized as a swipe along the x-axis

-##### distanceVerticalSwipe
+##### swipeYTreshold

-Minimal amount of pixel one or more fingers need to travel before it's gets recognized as a vertical swipe
+Minimal amount of pixel one or more fingers need to travel before it's gets recognized as a swipe along the y-axis